Understand the impact of the Ukraine conflict from a cross-sector perspective with the Global Data Executive Briefing: Ukraine Conflict

-The 4,000MW Khmelnytskyi nuclear power plant (NPP) is being constructed with four 1,000MW units near Netishyn town, north-west of the Slavutskyi district, Khmelnytskyi region, Ukraine.
+The Khmelnytskyi nuclear power plant (NPP) comprises two 1,000MW operational units and two more 1,000MW units under construction at the site near Netishyn town, north-west of the Slavutskyi district, Khmelnytskyi region, Ukraine.

-Energoatom owns and operates the two units of the NPP.
-The construction of the NPP started in 1979.
-The first unit became operational in 1987, while the second unit was commissioned in 2004.
+Ukraine’s state-owned nuclear power company Energoatom owns and operates the facility.
+The construction of the NPP started in 1979, and the first unit became operational in 1987, while the second unit was commissioned in 2004.

-The construction of unit three and unit four began in 1985 and 1986 respectively.
-However, after the Chernobyl nuclear accident in April 1986, the Ukrainian Government imposed a moratorium on the development of NPPs in Ukraine, resulting in the construction suspension in 1990.
+Construction of units three and four began in 1985 and 1986, respectively.
+However, after the Chernobyl nuclear accident in April 1986, the Ukrainian Government imposed a moratorium on the development of new NPPs in the country, resulting in the construction being suspended in 1990.

-The moratorium was lifted after three years in 1993 due to energy shortage and a decision was also made to upgrade the safety standards of the nuclear energy industry.
+The moratorium was lifted in 1993 due to energy shortages, and a decision was made to upgrade the safety standards of the nuclear energy industry.

 Khmelnytskyi nuclear power plant details

-The operational unit one and unit two have WWER-1000/V320 type reactors.
-The second unit was modernised with automated radiation control system upon its commissioning.
-It also features radiation control and environment monitoring system.
+The operational units one and two feature WWER-1000/V320 type reactors.
+The second unit was modernised with an automated radiation control system upon its commissioning.
+It also features radiation control and an environment monitoring system.

-The passive safety systems in the upgraded WWER-1000/V-392B type reactors, including the core flooding and heat removal system, have been improved compared to WWER-1000/V320.
+The passive safety systems in the upgraded WWER-1000/V-392B type reactors, including the core flooding and heat removal system, were improved compared to WWER-1000/V320.

-The design and construction of the two new units require approximately UAH723.4bn ($28bn) of funding.
-The Ukrainian Government signed a loan agreement with the Russian Federation for the completion of two new units in April 2010.
+The design and construction of the two new units require UAH723.4bn ($28bn) of funding.
+The loan agreement that the Ukrainian Government signed with the Russian Federation in April 2010 for the completion of the two new units was scrapped in 2017.

-The European Bank for Reconstruction and Development (EBRD) also supports the NPP development.
+The European Bank for Reconstruction and Development (EBRD) also supported the NPP development.

-Penetron supplies systems for the protection of concrete structures of the plant’s wastewater pumping stations.
+Penetron supplied systems for the protection of concrete structures of the plant’s wastewater pumping stations.
 Elbud Katowice was contracted for the development of the power transmission system for the nuclear plant in 1979.

 Eltel Networks designed the 750kV transmission line, switchyard and 3/2 CB 400kV switchyard with a tubular busbar for the power station.